entitize/IoT-LBS-Project2-Website/README.md

 # IoT-LBS-Project2-Website

-Download this file, make sure to edit `index.html` with your own Particle access token and device id you get from build.particle.io
+Download this project by clicking the green button `clone or download` Make sure to edit `index.html` with your own Particle access token and device id you get from build.particle.io